 You've got a big balloon.
-The balloon is so big that you're actually floating up into the air
+The balloon is so big that you're actually floating up into the air.
+But what's this?
+A bird is approaching your balloon and you suddenly realize how sharp the beak is...
+POP!!!

-- Pokémon: Team Rocket's hot air balloon is prone to bursting, and if a flying-type Pokemon is involved, you can bet that that's how it's going to bust.
+- Pokémon: Team Rocket's hot air balloon is prone to bursting, and if an avian Pokemon is involved, you can bet that's how it's going to pop.
+Especially if the Pokemon in question belongs to Ash Ketchum.

 - Gaston Lagaffe's pet laughing gull hates balloons with a passion.
 At one point it crosses paths with a hot-air balloon, and the next panel has the now grounded occupant saying "I don't know, there was a kind of sadistic laughter and the next thing I knew, pffffft!"